-How Alice Macnair, a Community Care Law solicitor based in our Brighton office, successfully challenged Social Services to enable a safe discharge from hospital into a care home of the client’s choice, funded by the Council.
+How our Community Care Law Team based in our Brighton office successfully challenged Social Services to enable a safe discharge from hospital into a care home of the client’s choice, funded by the Council.

-Victor (85) was hospitalised after a series of falls in his rented flat.
+Victor, aged 85, was hospitalised after a series of falls in his rented flat in the North East of England.
 His daughter had raised concerns with Social Services about Victor and his need for a safe package of care, but Social Services had failed to take any action.

 In March, the hospital said that Victor was ‘fit for discharge’, despite the fact that the hospital social workers had failed to carry out a lawful needs assessment or put any care plan in place for his discharge.
 Victor told staff at the hospital that he wouldn’t be safe at home, and didn’t want to return.